 Receiving notification of a CRA tax audit is an unwelcome and anxiety provoking situation but one that can be managed with the support of an experienced CRA audit lawyer.
 Our CRA audit lawyers have extensive experience in assisting you with understanding what is required when responding to a CRA tax audit.

-Intro to CRA Audits
+Introduction to CRA Tax Audits

 A CRA tax audit occurs when the CRA decides to audit a person's tax returns to ensure that they have paid or are currently paying the appropriate amount of tax.
 The auditor is looking for mistakes that could lead to a higher tax bill and the taxpayer then has a legal obligation to cooperate with the CRA when an audit is required.